 The 10 Best Composting Bins

 This wiki has been updated 35 times since it was first published in April of 2015.
 Nourish your plants while being environmentally conscientious and reducing the amount of trash you create by collecting your scraps in a composting bin.
 Over time, your coffee grounds, egg shells, and vegetable peels will become nutrient-rich fertilizer.
 We've selected composters with a range of capacities, designs, and speeds of decomposition, so you can pick just the right one for your home.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes